R/do.ora.R

 features individual, as well as "all" together.
 This can be specified by:

-(1) specifying a name of a column in dat
+(1) specifying a name of a column in dat to split the enriched features

 into subgroups.
-(2) A named list of features to intersect with selected
+(2) A named list of features to intersect with selected.

-, so we only run enrichment over
+By default this is NULL, so we only run enrichment over

-.
+all elements in selected.
 See examples for details.

-(default), no bias is used in enrichment
+If NULL (default), no bias is used in enrichment

 analysis.
-Otherwise, can be the name of a column in dat
+Otherwise, can be the name of a column in dat to extract

 a numeric bias vector (gene length, GC content, average expression, etc.)